Arts in schools

-Arts have their share also in the part of curricula based on student’s choice.
-Those who wish to major in arts can take an additional 105 hours in two subjects of their choice, but different from the two they have already chosen as part of their mandatory curricula.
+Arts have their share also in the part of the curricula based on student’s choice.
+Those who wish to major in the arts can take an additional 105 hours in two subjects of their choice, but different from the two they have already chosen as part of their mandatory curricula.

 Also, since 2006, Albanian cultural heritage is one of the four mandatory high school diploma exams, no matter what their major field is.